 Rouse joins the Bank with 17 years of business banking, credit analysis, coaching and development with several North Carolina regional banks.
 He has an impressive record of client acquisition, customer retention, and revenue growth accomplishments, which he plans to replicate in pursuit of his new objectives with M&F Bank.
 “I look forward to working with our CEO, Jim Sills, and the members of the M&F team help the bank become a preferred provider of financial solutions in the markets we serve,” Rouse said.

-He received his Bachelors degree in business management from North Carolina State University, and is an alumni of the CBA Graduate School of Retail Bank Management at Furman University.
+He received his Bachelor’s degree in business management from North Carolina State University and is an alumnus of the CBA Graduate School of Retail Bank Management at Furman University.
 Rouse is a Past Chair of the Better Business Bureau of Eastern North Carolina, where he has been a board member since 2006.
 He also serves on the board of Boys and Girls Club of Greater Durham, Inc.

 M&F Bank Honors Flores, Mount Level MBC